User personalization layer

 - Do not use boot-time drivers, nor any other early boot personalization.

-- Do not migrate PvD data to user personalization layer.
+- Do not migrate PvD data to the user personalization layer feature.

-- Do not migrate existing user layers from the full App Layering product to user personalization layer.
+- Do not migrate existing user layers from the full App Layering product to the user personalization layer feature.

 - Do not change the user layer SMB path to access user layers created using a different master OS image.

-Group Polices (Computer Configurations): User layer settings override settings applied to the Master Image.
-Therefore, the changes that are made in Computer Settings using a GPO are not always present for the user on the next session login.
+In Group Polices (Computer Settings), User layer settings override settings applied to the master image.
+Therefore, the changes you make in Computer Settings using a GPO are not always present for the user on the next session login.

 To get around this issue, create a User Logon Script that issues the command: